lcdems/lcd-people/README.md

 - Template file - Located in `/templates/template-member-profile.php`
 - Assets - CSS/JS files are in `/assets/css/frontend.css` and `/assets/js/frontend.js`

+### Graceful Handling

+The member profile gracefully handles users who don't yet have person records by:
+- Displaying basic user information from their WordPress account
+- Showing a friendly notice that their member record is being set up
+- Providing the full dashboard interface without membership-specific data

 ## Styling the Profile

 You can customize the appearance of the member profile by adding custom CSS to your theme or a CSS plugin.